jakerumbles/100_days_of_code/README.md

 # 100 Days of Code

+<b>Day 21</b>
+  <p>Took a week off....woops.
+Started back with some more work on the color project.
+Excited to finish this so I can get on to React hooks and server-side rendering!</p>

 <b>Day 20</b>
   <p>Completed more code-along videos on the color picker project.
 It's now the biggest react project I've worked on.</p>